Manikanta5143/Dolphin/README.md

+## 🎯 Problem Statement

+College students often struggle to find opportunities like hackathons, internships, and workshops in one centralized platform.
+Information is scattered across multiple sources, making it difficult to track and apply on time.

+## 💡 Solution

+Event Aggregator solves this by providing a centralized platform where students can discover, filter, and bookmark opportunities based on their interests and deadlines.

 # Event Aggregator - College Student Opportunity Portal

 A full-stack web application that aggregates and displays various opportunities for college students including hackathons, coding competitions, internships, workshops, and conferences.